trustyuri/trustyuri-spec/README.md

 Version A of algorithm F (i.e. `FA`) works on the byte content of files.

 A hash value is calculated using SHA-256 on the content of the file in byte representation.
 The file name and other metadata are not considered.
 Two zero-bits are appended to the resulting hash value, and then transformed to Base64 notation as described above.
-The resulting 43 characters make up the data part of the hash-URI.
+The resulting 43 characters make up the data part of the trusty URI.

 For empty files, for example, we get the following URI suffix: